math-comp/Coq-Combi/README.md

   - the construction of the *plactic monoïd*

-  - the equivalence of the combinatorial and algebraic (Jacobi) definition of *Schur functions*

-  - the *Littlewood-Richardson* and *Pieri* rules
+  - the *Littlewood-Richardson* and *Pieri* rules using the combinatorial (tableau definition of Schur polynomials).

   After A. Lascoux, B. Leclerc and J.-Y. Thibon, "The Plactic Monoid" in Lothaire, M. (2011), Algebraic combinatorics on words, Cambridge University Press With variant described in G. Duchamp, F. Hivert, and J.-Y. Thibon, Noncommutative symmetric functions VI.
 Free quasi-symmetric functions and related algebras.
 Internat.
 J. Algebra Comput.
 12 (2002), 671–717.

+*  basic **theory of symmetric functions** including

+   - *Schur function* and *Kostka numbers* and the equivalence of the combinatorial and algebraic (Jacobi) definition of Schur functions

+   - the classical bases, *Newton formulas* and various basis changes

+   - the scalar product and the *Cauchy formula*.

+*  the **character theory of the symmetric Groups**.
+We do not use representation but rather goes as fast as possible to Frobenius isomorphisms and then uses computation with symmetric polynomials. it includes

+  - *cycle types* for permutations (together with Thibaut Benjamin)

+  - The tower structure and the *restriction and induction formulas* for class indicator (together with Thibaut Benjamin)

+  - structure of the *centralizer* of a permutation

+  - Young character and *Young Rule*

+  - the theory of Frobenius characteristic and *Frobenius character formula*

+  - the *Littlewood-Richardson* rule for irreducible character

 * the **Hook-Length Formula** for standard Young tableaux (together with Christine Paulin and Olivier Stietel)